itzKshitijaC/G-20-Indicators-Analysis/README.md

 At the lower end, countries such as South Africa, Korea, and Japan have smaller bars, indicating lower levels of FDI.
 This could be due to various factors, including economic instability, less favorable investment climates, or smaller market sizes.

-### 2. Top 10 Countries with the highest Life Expectancy
+### 2. Top 10 Countries with the Highest Life Expectancy
 <div align="center">
   <img src="https://github.com/itzKshitijaC/G-20-Indicators-Analysis/assets/168798073/85385f88-a22d-4dcb-b21a-1d01d011bc70" height="HEIGHT">
 </div>